-The Director of Human Resources oversees the functional area responsible for the recruitment and hiring of staff; monitoring compliance with personnel laws, regulations, policies, and procedures; ensuring compliance with collective bargaining terms and conditions; managing all Federal, State, and contractual leaves and personnel accommodations and complying with federal and state reporting requirements.
+The Human Resources Director oversees the functional area responsible for the recruitment and hiring of staff; monitoring compliance with personnel laws, regulations, policies, and procedures; ensuring compliance with collective bargaining terms and conditions; managing all Federal, State, and contractual leaves and personnel accommodations and complying with federal and state reporting requirements.
 A key function of this department has been the oversight and monitoring of all leaves of absence as defined by Federal law and collective bargaining agreements.